userspace-xdp/userspace-xdp/bench/README.md

 ### LLVM AOT

-bpftime AOT engine can compile the LLVM IR from the eBPF bytecode to a `.o` file, or directly load and check a precompiled native object file as the AOT results.
-It can help us explore better optimization approaches.
+bpftime AOT engine has split the JIT into two steps:

+1. Compile a eBPF bytecode into LLVM IR, and then compile the LLVM IR into native code.
+You can export the native code as a ELF object file(`.o`).
+2. Load the ELF object file into the runtime, lin it wth helpers and maps, check the stack layout, and then execute it.

+It can help us explore better optimization approaches, since the load Native ELF doen't need to be compiled from the eBPF bytecode directly(Actually you can even do it with rust).
+We can have approaches like:

+- C -> eBPF bytecode -> LLVM IR -> LLVM IR with type information -> Native code(SIMD) ELF -> Load with AOT runtime

+Or

+- C -> eBPF bytecode -> verified -> C with some changes for relocation on AST level -> clang -> Native code ELF(SIMD) -> Load with AOT runtime.
+  - This is like the eBPF for windows(They have a bpf2c tool)
+  - After verfying the LLVM IR code, we transform and relocated the original eBPF C code, and directly compile it with clang.
+(So we need the eBPF source C code)

 The linker(Which help load AOT programs into the runtime) checks: